felixjchen/calcifer/playground/dind/README.txt

-This is your playground environment, it comes with Docker, Docker-Compose, Vim, Git and Curl.
-Use Alpine's apk for package management.
+This playground has docker, docker-compose, vim, git and curl.

 Port 80 on your playground is reverse proxied from https://{id}.project-calcifer.ml, this link can be found in the share tab.